What IS Agritourism?

 Culinary trails and tasting events

-Farm shops and direct-to-consumer markets
+Farm stores and direct-to-consumer markets

-Agricultural work exchanges (like WWOOF)
+Agricultural work exchange programs (such as WWOOF)

-🌍 A Note on Sustainability
+A Note on Sustainability

 Agritourism — especially when rooted in regenerative or sustainable practices — helps promote mindful consumption, preserve open spaces, and deepen the connection between consumers and the land.
 It strengthens the farm-to-table movement, supports local food systems, and brings real value to rural communities across Montana and beyond.